corretto/amazon-corretto-crypto-provider/README.md

 # EXPERIMENTAL BRANCH

-This branch includes an experimental implementation of KEMs and HPKE.
+This branch includes an experimental implementation of HPKE.

 ---